Support the student in your life:

 College is a journey that anyone rarely does alone.
 Most people have an advocate or support network around them while they are on the college journey.
 It can be difficult to know how to support the people who are on that journey, especially if you have not gone to college yourself.
 If you are reading this, you are going the right direction.
 Below are ten easy tips you can follow to give the person in your life who is considering or already on the journey to college the support they need:

-Thinking bout college and then applying for a college courses for the first time, or returning to college after a long absence, takes a leap of faith.
-Having someone that believes and them and vocalizing support throughout their journey can provide the boost of confidence, especially if and when they have doubts.
+Thinking about college and then applying for a college course for the first time, or returning to college after a long absence, takes a leap of faith.
+Having someone that believes in them and vocalising support throughout their journey can provide the boost of confidence, especially if and when they have doubts.